OddBloke/ubuntu-standalone-builder/README.md

 This assumes that you are using [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview), and will prompt you for the other arguments required to launch your VM.

+(The default Ubuntu image on Microsoft Azure has a root disk of 30GB, so no additional configuration is required in order to have enough disk space for the build.)

 ### Tracking build progress